How to take sharp photos in low light

 What if your subject is too far away for the AF illuminator to be effective?

-4. Focus with live view
+4. Focus with live view in low light

 Your best option if your subject is too far away for the AF illuminator to work is to switch your camera to live view, because your camera’s autofocus works differently in live view.